acdh-oeaw/metadata-editor/docs/store.md

 High level action parsing a JS-object into triples and subsequently saving them to the store. used to insert data from [FormFromSchema](/components#FormFromSchema) to manually insert them to the store.

-After committing [startProcessing](#startProcessing-1) a first triple is manually added using AddTriple. this is necessary, because the type is not written as a hasType, but is stored on a mata level.
+After committing [startProcessing](#startProcessing-1) a first triple for the type is manually added using AddTriple. this is necessary, because the [ARCHE-API](https://fedora.hephaistos.arz.oeaw.ac.at/browser/api/getMetadata/person/?_format=json) returns the type of a schema at an extra attribute ID.

+the first triple's predicate is: http://www.w3.org/1999/02/22-rdf-syntax-ns#type

 Then in a loop each predicate-object pair is added with the unique id of '\_\:b\$\{state.counter\}_manual' as subject.
+NOTE: Only pairs, which values is equal to true (=not empty or null) are added, other are ignored.

 after everything is done, the 4 updates are committed:
 ##### Commits